Openhab-Nodes/website/content/en/developer/architecture.md

 Integrating an offline voice recognition service is a bit tedious.
 That's why OHX focuses on Snips.Ai for now although there are other open source and commercial alternatives on the market.

 Snips.Ai components are written in C++, Rust and Go and bundled as software containers.
-To offer fast recognition speed, Snips.Ai containers have the CPU_FULL and MEMORY_500MB permissions set.
+To offer fast recognition speed, Snips.Ai containers have the CPU_MAX and MEM_500 permissions set.
 You should use microphone arrays that already do pre-processing like noise cancelling to offload work from the CPU.

 The home automation "Intents" are installed by default in various languages.
 The implementation is done via an "IO Service Addon" so that a user can filter and restrict which Things and Rules are exposed to Snips.Ai.